OutdoorPenguin/media-file-renamer/README.md

 ### 📤 Exporters (`exporters.py`)
 Handles all export formats: CSV, ALE, FCP7 XML, FCPXML, EDL.

+### 🔐 Checksum Verifier (`checksum.py`)
+Generates and verifies MD5, xxHash, and SHA-256 checksums for media files.
+Checksums are stored in the database and can be verified later via the Verify Files button in the app to confirm files haven't been corrupted or changed.

 ### ⭐ Views (`views.py`)
 Saves and loads favorite filter combos in the app sidebar.